The Best Cat Doors in 2022

 - Electronic Doors

 Some cat doors, such as number seven on our list, are a little more high tech than their conventional counterparts.
 They’ll only open for your cat, who can be detected either through their microchip, or a special collar attachment.
 This type of door is great if you’re concerned about strays, or other people’s cats wandering into your home.
 However, bear in mind that you’ll need to change the batteries now and then, and if your cat isn’t microchipped, they run the risk of being locked out should they lose their kitty key fob.
+Head over to our review of cat GPS trackers for more options.

 How to Install a Cat Door